 Candidates are required to complete 60 credits, including 6 compulsory courses (6 credits each), and 4 elective courses (6 credits each) or 2 elective courses (6 credits each) with a dissertation (12 credits).
-Candidates can take elective courses from courses in other fields of study under the Master of Social Sciences (Behavioral Health, Mental Health, Nonprofit Management, Social Service Management, Social Work) programmes.
-Special approval from the respective Programme Directors for the courses in the above-mentioned fields of study is needed.
+Candidates can take elective courses in other fields of study under the Master of Social Sciences (Behavioral Health, Mental Health, Nonprofit Management, Social Service Management) and the Master of Social Work programmes.
+Special approval from the respective Programme Directors for the courses in the above-mentioned fields of study or programme is needed.